Resource for Conservators Seeking Reverse Mortgages

 Conservatorships vs. Power of Attorney

-A conservatorship and a power of attorney are similar in that both authorize a person to take control over someone else’s financial affairs, including providing management of money and other properties.
+A conservatorship and a power of attorney are similar in that both authorize a person to control someone else’s financial affairs, including providing management of money and other properties.
 This encompasses the ability of powers of attorney to take out a reverse mortgage on behalf of someone else.

 Conservators have exclusive power over their wards’ affairs, but this is not the case for financial powers of attorney, where the person whose estate is in question still has decision-making rights.